-When my mother prepared her drawings to show the publisher for the first time, there was one drawing in the stack that caught my eye—a cluster of grapes, simply drawn with rows of circles positioned like racked billiard balls.
-I hadn’t seen the lesson in years.
-My reaction was, “Mom, you made this drawing?
+When my mother prepared her drawings to show the publisher for the first time, there was one in the stack that caught my eye—a cluster of grapes.
+The grapes were a grouping of circles, like racked billiard balls.
+“Mom, you made this drawing?
 I remember drawing this, but not with you.”
-Holding her drawing in my hand, my thoughts went to a quiet moment on a sizzling hot summer day when I was six or seven years-old:
+With the drawing in hand, my thoughts went to a quiet moment on a sizzling hot summer day when I was seven years-old:

-After cooling off in the wading pool, I used my wet fingers to draw circles on the cement patio.
-The challenge was to draw four circles, all the same size, lined up in a row.
-I could make two the same size, but the third was too high or the fourth too narrow.
-No problem, the circles vanished in the summer heat.
-I tried again and kept trying, over and over, until I could draw the four perfect circles.
-With all the practice, I got quicker and had enough time to make a second row of circles—this had to be done before the first row evaporated.
+Sitting beside the wading pool, I used wet fingers to draw circles on the cement patio.
+The goal was to draw four circles, all the same size, lined up in a row.
+I could make two the same size, but the third was too high or the fourth was oval-shaped.
+The circles vanished in the summer heat.
+I tried again and again, until four perfect circles lined up.
+Challenged, I tried to add a second row of circles before the first row evaporated.
 It became a race.
-Draw the line of four circles, then three, then two and one.
+Draw the line of four circles, the line of three, then two and one.
 Hurrah!
-Oh, the satisfaction when I was able to beat the sun!
+I did it!
+I beat the sun!

 I looked at my mother's simple little drawing of grapes again.
 Her lessons make such a strong impression on children—ideas and concepts that reach far beyond classroom walls and intrigue the child long after the lesson is finished.

 Grape Lesson, Draw Write Now, Book 2, page 26